What is a case competition?

 No, you will find links on our webpage to useful training materials and background reading.

 What are the requirements for the team?

 Teams must be comprised of 2-4 people.
-At least one member must be an enrolled full-time student in Fall 2017 and all members must be under the age of 35 at the time of registration.
+At least one member must be an enrolled full-time student in Spring 2019 and all members must be under the age of 35 at the time of registration.
 Each team must be comprised of 2-4 members.
 At least one team member must be an enrolled.
 The undergraduate teams must consist of all full-time undergraduate students.
 Each team members must complete the registration process including the pre-competition agreement before a link to the online case materials will be released to the team.
 Once the case materials are released to the team, no new team members may join the team.

 Will I get training?

 You will find links on our webpage to useful training materials and background reading.